 What can students do to prevent the spread of respiratory illness?

-for preventing the spread of respiratory illnesses.
+- The Ashe Center is promoting CDC guidelines for preventing the spread of respiratory illnesses.
 We suggest that you:

 - Wash your hands frequently and for at least 20 seconds with soap and water or alcohol-based hand sanitizer.